(Last Updated: 07/07/2025)

 An innerspring mattress relies on steel coils for support.
 However, the Innerspring mattresses' price varies widely based on coil count box spring amount, gauge, and construction methods.

 • Budget-friendly Options: How much does an innerspring mattress cost?
-Lower-end innerspring beds might feature Bonnell or continuous coils and have fewer layers, which make them more affordable, typically ranging from $250 to $700 for a queen mattress size.
+Lower-end innerspring beds might feature Bonnell or continuous coils and have fewer layers, which makes them more affordable.
+They typically range from $250 to $700 for a queen-size mattress.

-• Luxury Varieties: Higher-end models use pocketed coils and often come with plush tops or are combined with other materials like memory foam or latex, pushing their price range from $800 to $2,500.
+• Luxury Varieties: Higher-end models use pocketed coils and often have plush tops combined with other materials like memory foam or latex.
+Their price range is $800 to $2,500.

 The bed provides excellent pressure relief.
 (Credit: Nectar Sleep)